 Furthermore, it’s essential to create a sense of urgency and importance around your call to action, emphasizing the immediate impact that donors’ gifts will have and highlighting any deadlines or matching gift opportunities.

-10. End your letter by signing your name, including any contact information, and thanking your audience for their future gift.
+10. Sign your name with any contact information and thank your reader for their future gift.

 Express sincere gratitude to your donors for considering supporting your organization.
 Even if the primary purpose of your donation letter is to solicit a gift, taking the time to thank recipients for their attention and potential contribution demonstrates genuine appreciation for their support.